spaceshiptrip/Docker-FileServer/README.md

-# Simple Docker Express Application
+# Simple Docker Express Serve-Index Application

 NOTE: This needs updating

 This is a simple example of a dockerized express web application.

-It returns a message when the root location is hit.
+This displays the contents of the  /public directory.
+You need to add the /public directory in your build.

 ## Install